 General

-If present, the TFDF shall follow, without gap, the Transfer Frame Primary Header or the Transfer Frame Insert Zone, if present (see figure 4-1).
+The TFDF shall follow, without gap, the Transfer Frame Primary Header or the Transfer Frame Insert Zone, if present (see figure 4-1).

-NOTE – For example, if the USLP_MC_OCF service is the only service used on the channel or the truncated Transfer Frame Primary Header is in use, then the Transfer Frame does not contain a TFDF.
-(See 3.6, USLP Master Channel Operational Control Field Service, and 4.1.2.6, End of Frame Primary Header Flag.)

 The TFDF shall

 contain an integer number of octets; and

 be of variable length equal to the Frame Length minus the length of the Transfer Frame Primary Header minus the length of the Transfer Frame Insert Zone and/or the OCF and/or FECF (if any of these are present).